aeonSolutions/Aeonlabs-Carbon-Fiber-EMF-Protection-Helmet/README.md

 ## Total Cost of this Project
 The total cost of this project to date is listed below:
-- Work hours dedicated to this project: >30 w.h <br>
+- Work hours dedicated to this project: >40 w.h <br>
   This includes research and study about Bio EM RF, building this repository, and other useless miscellaneous online tasks.
 - Carbon Fiber Helmet ~90 eur ( [buy one on AliExpress ](https://s.click.aliexpress.com/e/_DCsIVkJ) )
+- miscelaneous: ~20 eur

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">